zkotti/fun-in-lockdown/guide.md

 * Find a workout buddy
 * Don't forget to stretch!

+**Workoute motivation quotes :**

+* No pain, No gain -> shut up and train.
+* Master your mindset, and you'll master your body.
+* Push yourself because no one else is going to do it for you.
+* The pain you feel today will be the strength you need tomorrow.
+* Later = Never (Do it now)
+* Push harder than yesterday if you want a different tomorrow
+* Its you vs you
+* Never forget why you started
+* Impossible is just a word
+* You can if you think you can

 **Different kinds of exercises and sports:**

 * Freeletics (bodyweight workout)